sihawken/cosmic-fedora/README.md

 A ublue-os inspired distribution with cosmic de, cachy-os kernel and packages, and additional akmod hardware support.

 > [!WARNING]
 > I built this image for me.
-Any support requests may go unanswered, however I will happily accept pull requests for any fixes or suggested improvements.
+Feel free to install, however any support requests may go unanswered.
+I will happily accept pull requests for any fixes or suggested improvements.

 ## Installation instructions: